Student Matinees

 About the Show

-Recommended for grades 9+, Topdog/Underdog explores themes of family, identity, legacy, destiny, and the downfalls of the American Dream.
-In addition to Theater classes, we highly recommend this play for English Literature, American History, and Social Science classes.
+Recommended for grades 9+, The Dance of Death explores themes of relationships, family, and adaptation.
+In addition to Theater classes, we highly recommend this play for English Literature and Writing classes.

 Windfall